YCAMInterlab/BioTIPS/README.md

 ### Events
 - Lecture series: Agri Bio Kitchen (2015-2016)
-- Bio Research Open Day "Biotechnology From Your Kitchen" (2016-2017)
+- Open Day "Biotechnology From Your Kitchen" (2016-2017)
   - Protocol: "Open Yeast Protocols" (2016-)
   - Workshop: How to Make the Field Guide "DNA of Forests" (2016-)
   - Joint Project: "Genome Bento" (2016-)